-Obsessive-compulsive disorder (OCD) can provide many challenges in a work environment.
-Especially an office setting.
-For this reason, it’s granted that many out there are looking for the best compatible jobs for OCD.
+Obsessive-compulsive disorder (OCD) can provide many challenges in a work environment, especially in an office setting.
+For this reason, it’s granted that many seek the best compatible jobs for OCD.

 The trick to landing your dream career is to find a work environment that avoids OCD triggers.
-Furthermore, it can be beneficial to have coworkers and bosses that understand your condition and your necessity to treat it.
+Furthermore, you’ll benefit if your coworkers and bosses understand your condition and your need to treat it.

 What is Obsessive-Compulsive Disorder?

-Obsessive-compulsive disorder (OCD) is a type of anxiety that affects 1 in 40 adults (about 2% of the U.S. population). ¹ Those with the condition experience symptoms that are characterized by:
+Obsessive-compulsive disorder (OCD) is a type of anxiety that affects one in 40 adults (about 2% of the U.S. population). ¹ Those with the condition experience symptoms that are characterized by:

-People with OCD are aware that their thoughts are irrational.
-However, they feel powerless in their control over these thoughts.
-More so, the only control they do have is by performing specific behaviors to ease anxiety. ²
+You may be aware that your thoughts are irrational.
+However, you feel powerless in controlling these thoughts.
+More so, the only control you have is through specific behaviors to ease anxiety. ²

 While there are many types of OCD, most people fall into one of the following categories:

-• Checkers – Those who constantly check on something to avoid danger.
-For example, you may continuously check to make sure a door is locked or an oven is off.
+- Checkers – Those who constantly check on something to avoid danger.
+For example, you may continuously check to ensure a door is locked or an oven is off.

-• Doubters – Those who perfect everything in order to ensure something terrible won’t happen.
+- Doubters – Those who perfect everything to ensure something terrible won’t happen.

-• Hoarders – Those who keep things they don’t need in fear that something bad will happen if they throw those things away.
+- Hoarders – Those who keep things they don’t need in fear that something bad will happen if they throw it away.

 Jobs for OCD Challenges

-There are a number of challenges that arise in the workplace when you have OCD.
+Several challenges arise in the workplace when you have OCD.
 These vary depending on the person and the severity of their condition.
 However, common difficulties include:

 Beyond these, OCD can also bring issues between co-workers, employees, and supervisors.
-For example, if you feel the need to constantly check over your work, you may find yourself not making deadlines.
+For example, if you need to constantly check over your work, you might not meet deadlines.
 In turn, this can cause problems with teamwork and progress in your career.

-When it comes to the right jobs for OCD, there are a number of accommodations to consider.
+For the right OCD job, there are several accommodations to consider.
 These include:

 Unfortunately, not every employer is willing to make these accommodations.
-For this reason, we developed a list of the 10 best jobs for OCD.
+For this reason, we developed a list of the ten best jobs for OCD.

 Top 10 Best Jobs for OCD

-When it comes to OCD, it’s ideal to have a career that accommodates to your needs.
-Luckily, there are a number of jobs out there that cater to these accommodations.
-We’ve selected the 10 best jobs for OCD in order to make the search easier for you!
+It’s ideal to have a career that accommodates your needs.
+Luckily, there are several jobs out there that cater to these accommodations.

 1.)
 Freelance Writer

-Not to mention, freelance writing is very rewarding when it comes to those who pay close attention to detail.
-The more proper your writing is, the happier you’re going to make clients.
+Not to mention, freelance writing can reward you if you pay close attention to detail.
+The more proper your writing is, the happier you’ll make clients.

-The only difficulty with freelance work is it provides a number of challenges other careers don’t.
-These can include the need to find your own health insurance and a lack of consistent work.
+The only difficulty with freelance work is it provides some challenges other careers don’t.
+For example, you’ll have to source your own health insurance and may struggle with inconsistent work.

 2.)
 Photographer